Wendy Samet, Executive Director

 Anita Walia, Office Manager

 After graduating from Northeastern University School of Law in Boston, Anita Walia has lived and worked in many different cities around the country.
 Over 10 years ago, she moved from San Francisco to settle in the Bolton Hill neighborhood of Baltimore.
 Anita brings a wide range of employment experience to her work at MGP.
-She has clerked in the Federal 1st Circuit Court of Appeals, wrote, produced and anchored a news program at a start-up cable TV station.
+She has clerked in the Federal 1st Circuit Court of Appeals, wrote, produced, and anchored a news program at a start-up cable TV station.
 In Baltimore, Anita has worked in Immigration Law and served on the Midtown Community Benefits District Board.
 In addition to working for MGP part-time, Anita manages her historic rental property and raises her two teenage daughters.
-Anita loves to travel, has been to Europe, India, China, Iceland and hopes to take her children abroad before they all get “too old”.
-Anita has a daughter who is at Northeastern University and another daughter who is a theater major at the Baltimore School for the Arts.
+Anita loves to travel, has been to Europe, India, China, Iceland, and hopes to take her children abroad before they all get “too old”.
+Anita has a daughter who is at Northeastern University and another daughter who is at Concordia University in Montreal.